skylight-hq/skylight.digital/_service_areas/ditap.md

       {% endcapture %}

       {% include accordion.html accordion_header = 'Is the course guaranteed to run if I sign-up?' accordion_body = accordion_body accordion_index = '5' %}

-      {% capture accordion_body %}
-      <p>The term <i>digital services</i> refers to the delivery of services to customers in the internet era.
-Great digital services are built by teams who make effective use of practices and technologies in areas such as user-centered design, agile software delivery, and cloud computing.
-From an acquisition standpoint, these solutions represent a fundamental change to the way you and your agency needs to approach procurement.
-We call this new and modern approach to procurement <i>digital acquisition</i>.</p>
-      <p>To increase the development of digital acquisition experts across the government, the U.S. Digital Service and the Office of Federal Procurement Policy launched the DITAP program.
-By 2022, all federal acquisition professionals managing contracts of $7M or more will require <a href="https://www.fai.gov/announcements/new-fac-specialization-focuses-digital-services">FAC-C-DS certification</a>.
-This certification can be obtained by completing our accredited DITAP training course, led by experts who pioneered the field as former members of 18F and the U.S. Digital Service.</p>
-      {% endcapture %}

-      {% include accordion.html accordion_header = 'Where did DITAP come from?' accordion_body = accordion_body accordion_index = '6' %}

-      {% capture accordion_body %}
-      <p>DITAP training isn’t just for contracting professionals seeking certification, however.
-Our training is for anyone who plays a role in the lifecycle of an acquisition, and wants to learn how to transform acquisition outcomes through digital acquisition methods.
-So whether you’re a finance officer, legal counsellor, procurement officer, program manager, or technical manager, you’ll benefit greatly from this training.</p>
-      {% endcapture %}

-      {% include accordion.html accordion_header = 'Is this course for someone like me?' accordion_body = accordion_body accordion_index = '7' %}
     </div>
   </div>
 </div>